kattebak/markdown-confluence-cli/README.md

 # Markdown to Confluence Sync Action

-A GitHub Action to sync markdown files to Confluence pages using the Confluence REST API v2.
+Sync markdown files to Confluence pages using the Confluence REST API v2/v1.

-## Features

-- Converts markdown to Atlassian Document Format (ADF) using `marklassian`
-- Creates pages as subpages of a specified parent page
-- Uses Node.js built-in argument parser
-- TypeScript implementation with full type safety

 ## Usage